SilasD12/Active-Directory-Homelab/docs/group-policy.md

     - It is a compliance requirement in many industries to have users screenlocks, so their computer cannot be accessed while they are away.

 - **Restrict Control Panel Policy**
-  - This policy is applied to prohibit users from accesing the control panel and changing/configuring settings.
+  - This policy is applied to prohibit users from accessing the control panel and changing/configuring settings.
   - The policy is linked to all OUs besides the IT department's OU.
   - Only has prohibit access to Control Panel and PC settings, since the rest are settings for the Control Panel.
     - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/3baaa210-bdba-4577-b672-f168d2d01b1a" />